You thought you had the job of your dreams

 To change my life, I had to first acknowledge that I wasn’t in alignment with what I truly wanted.

 I began to see that even though I wasn’t leaving my corporate job at that very moment, I could still create a life I loved.

 I pursued my passions, starting a nonprofit program for diabetes prevention, sharing my message with women all over the world, and even embracing my love for yoga.
 Through my own exploration and in working with other high-achieving women, I dove deep into the reasons women struggle with perceived pressure, and created The Cycle of Proving™.
-I brought it all together in a program called The Great Corporate Letdown™, helping high-achieving corporate women reprioritize their lives post-motherhood.
+I brought it all together in a program called Workaholic Uprising™, helping high-achieving women who are the primary breadwinners reprioritize their lives post-motherhood.

 Perhaps you would like to join me in this Workaholic Uprising movement?
 I’ll show you how to release yourself from the pressure to prove and reclaim your right to live a thriving life.